Duper: An Automatic Theorem Prover for Dependent Type Theory

 One of the most important factors impacting the usability of an interactive theorem prover (ITP) is the power of its automation.
 For example, in Isabelle/HOL, the general purpose automation provided by Metis and Sledgehammer has become an essential part of the typical user's workflow.

 Most current ITP automation is either targeted to a particular domain or designed primarily for first-order logic.
-But most ITPs support a language much richer than that of first-order logic.
-My research with Yicheng Qian and Alexander Bentkamp concerns general-purpose ITP automation designed to handle higher-order logic.
+But most ITPs support languages much richer than that of first-order logic.
+My research with Yicheng Qian and Alexander Bentkamp concerns general-purpose ITP automation designed to effectively operate in Lean's dependently typed setting.
 Together we are developing Duper, an automatic theorem prover in Lean 4 based on the superposition calculus.
-We intend to make Duper capable of native higher-order reasoning, and we are also exploring how it might be extended to additionally support reasoning in the presence of dependent types.
+To learn more about Duper, feel free to read this conference paper.

 A Formalized Reduction of Keller's Conjecture